Skip to main content

 Academics from the country's top schools to attend SES-PUP Conference at Waseda University in Tokyo

 Academics from the country's top schools - UP Diliman, Ateneo de Manila University, De La Salle University, and the University of Santo Tomas, will be attending the first international conference organized by the Social Ethics Society (SES), the SES-PUP International Ethics Conference at Waseda University, an event initiated two years ago by the SES with Peace and Conflict Studies scholar Dr. Juichiro Tanabe of Waseda University.
-The Polytechnic University of the Philippines later joined as co-organizer.
+The Polytechnic University of the Philippines is a co-organizer.

 "The SES seeks to elevate local scholarship into global standards," says Dr. Christopher Ryan Maboloc, SES Chair.
 A total of 49 academics will be presenting papers, including faculty members from Toyo University, the University of Ankara, and Hiroshima University.
 Fr.
 Dexter Veloso, SES President, is elated to know that the Ethics conference is getting a lot of interest.
 The gathering will discuss Philippine Democracy, Climate Justice, AI in Education, Artificial Intelligence, and Global Poverty.